markjprice/apps-services-net7/docs/errata/improvements.md

 ```
 dotnet ef dbcontext scaffold "Data Source=.;Initial Catalog=Northwind;Integrated Security=true;TrustServerCertificate=true;" Microsoft.EntityFrameworkCore.SqlServer --output-dir Models --namespace Northwind.Console.EFCore.Models --data-annotations --context NorthwindDb
 ```

+# Pager 232 - Making a type or member obsolete

+> Thanks to [Bob Molloy](https://github.com/BobMolloy) for raising this [issue on 14 January 2023](https://github.com/markjprice/apps-services-net7/issues/8).

+Make sure you do not miss the addition of the `{3}` placeholder in the call to `WriteLine`!
+I will add a note to highlight this in the 8th edition.

 # Page 362 - Building a web service that supports OData